Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Methodology

 \subsubsection{Graph contrastive learning}

-To improve the discriminative power of the feature representation of EEG signals, GCL is introduced to learn representations that are robust to certain transformations or augmentations of the data, ensuring that similar instances are brought closer together in the representation space, while dissimilar instances are pushed apart.
+To further enhance feature representation, GCL is introduced to learn representations that are robust to certain transformations or augmentations of the data.
+This process ensures that similar instances are brought closer together in the representation space, while dissimilar instances are pushed apart.

-In addition to the original graph $G$, two augmented graphs $\hat{G}_i$ and $\hat{G}_j$ are generated as positive samples by randomly dropping $\zeta$\% of the nodes from $G$, following a uniform dropout probability distribution, as proposed in \cite{you2020graph}.
+Building upon the $G$ obtained in subsection \ref{sec:GCN}, two augmented graphs, denoted as $\hat{G}_i$ and $\hat{G}_j$, are generated as positive samples.
+We randomly drop $\zeta$\% of the nodes from $G$, following a uniform dropout probability distribution, similar to \cite{you2020graph}.
 The node features of the augmented graphs are then flattened into one-dimensional feature vectors, denoted as $\{\hat{g}_1,...,\hat{g}_n\}$ and $\{\hat{g}'_1,...,\hat{g}'_n\}$, respectively. $n$ is the corresponding feature dimensionality.
 A feature extractor $F_S(\cdot)$ is applied to generate high-level feature representation, resulting as $\{\tilde{g}_1,...,\tilde{g}_{\dot{n}}\}$ and $\{\tilde{g}'_1,...,\tilde{g}'_{\dot{n}}\}$. $\dot{n}$ is the obtained feature dimensionality after the feature extraction.
 Then, a projector $P(\cdot)$ is used to further reduce the feature dimensionality, producing $\boldsymbol{z}_i$ and $\boldsymbol{z}_j$ for each augmented graph.
 To ensure consistency between the feature representation of the two augmented graphs generated from the same input, a contrastive learning loss $\mathcal{L}_{gcl}$ is defined as a normalized temperature-scaled cross-entropy loss, given as

 where $\operatorname{Sim}$ refers to cosine similarity and $\tau$ is a temperature parameter to adjust the feature learning performance. $\mathcal{L}_{gcl}$ encourages the similarity between $\boldsymbol{z}_{i}$ and $\boldsymbol{z}_{j}$ (positive samples) to be maximized, while pushing away the similarity between $\boldsymbol{z}_{i}$ and $\boldsymbol{z}_{k}$ (negative samples). $B$ is the batch size.